Rube Foster (baseball, born 1888): Career

-Before the start of the season, Foster was traded to the Cincinnati Reds for Dave Shean.
-Rube Foster refused to report to his new team and so the Red Sox sent cash to the Reds to complete the trade.
+Foster went back to a mainly starting role in 1917, posting an 8–7 record with a 2.53 ERA.
+He pitched in relief of starting pitcher Babe Ruth and earned the win in the Tim Murnane Benefit Game, an exhibition fund-raising game held in late September that saw the Red Sox defeat an all-star team of notable players of the era including Ty Cobb, Tris Speaker, and Shoeless Joe Jackson.

-Rube Foster's baseball career ended, and he finished his major league career with 58–33 career pitching record, a 2.36 earned run average and 294 strikeouts in 842.1 innings pitched.
+Before the start of the 1918 season, Foster was traded to the Cincinnati Reds for Dave Shean.
+Foster refused to report to his new team and so the Red Sox sent cash to the Reds to complete the trade.
+Foster later played parts of three minor-league seasons in the Pacific Coast League, 1923–1925.

+Foster's major-league stats for his career indicate a 58–33 career pitching record, a 2.36 ERA and 294 strikeouts in 842 1/3 innings pitched.
 As a hitter, Foster posted a .215 batting average (58-for-270) with 1 home run, 19 RBI and 16 bases on balls.
 In three World Series appearances, he hit .444 (4-for-9) with 1 RBI.
-Defensively, he was better than average, recording a .970 fielding percentage which was 30 points higher than the league average at his position.
+Defensively, he was better than average, recording a .970 fielding percentage which was 30 percentage points higher than the league average at his position.